hudson-lm/Client-Server-Tracker/README.md

     ```bash
     python3 TrackerClient.py
     ```
-*   Upon a successful connection, you will see: `"Connected to TodoTracker Server"`
+*   Upon a successful connection, you will see: `"Connected to Tracker Server"`

 ### 3. Use the Application
 You can now execute commands (`ADD`, `LIST`, `REMOVE`, `MARK`, `QUIT`) from the client terminal to interact with the server.